lemocla/neon-hangman/README.md

     - **SVG Hangman**
       - SVG circle path was adapted from the code in this [smashing magazine](https://www.smashingmagazine.com/2019/03/svg-circle-decomposition-paths/) article.
-      - SVG drawing style animation followed the principles in this [codepen post](https://codepen.io/MyXoToD/post/howto-self-drawing-svg-animation).
+      - SVG drawing style animation was adapted by following the principles in this [codepen post](https://codepen.io/MyXoToD/post/howto-self-drawing-svg-animation).
       - The glow filter for the hangman is from this [stackoverflow post](https://stackoverflow.com/questions/54112231/is-it-possible-to-create-a-glow-effect-in-svg)

     - **Changing SVG icons colors**
       - Applying a filter to svg icons were inspired by this [css-Tricks](https://css-tricks.com/change-color-of-svg-on-hover) post.

     - **Buttons hovering effect**
-      - Hovering effect on button were created using this [w3schools tutotrial](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_buttons_fade3)
+      - Hovering effect on button were adapted using this [w3schools tutorial](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_buttons_fade3).

     - **Form and modals**
-      - Modals were created using this [w3schools tutotrial](https://www.w3schools.com/howto/howto_css_modals.asp)
+      - Modals were created and adapted using this [w3schools tutorial](https://www.w3schools.com/howto/howto_css_modals.asp).
-      - Adapting jsmail api documentation to jquery for prevent submit from [w3schools](https://www.w3schools.com/jquery/tryit.asp?filename=tryjquery_event_submit_preven)
+      - Adapting jsmail api documentation to jquery for prevent submit is from this [w3schools](https://www.w3schools.com/jquery/tryit.asp?filename=tryjquery_event_submit_prevent) article.

     - **JSON array**
-      - Sort json array from [c-sharpcorner](https://www.c-sharpcorner.com/UploadFile/fc34aa/sort-json-object-array-based-on-a-key-attribute-in-javascrip/) post
+      - Sort json array from [c-sharpcorner](https://www.c-sharpcorner.com/UploadFile/fc34aa/sort-json-object-array-based-on-a-key-attribute-in-javascrip/) post.
        ![sorting array](documentation/credit/sorting_array.png)
-      - Filter json array adapted from this [stack overflow](https://stackoverflow.com/questions/2722159/how-to-filter-object-array-based-on-attributes) post
+      - Filtering json array is adapted from this [stack overflow](https://stackoverflow.com/questions/2722159/how-to-filter-object-array-based-on-attributes) post.

     - **Timer**
-      - Code to for the countdown timer is adapted from this [stackoverflow post](https://stackoverflow.com/questions/31106189/create-a-simple-10-second-countdown)
+      - Code to for the countdown timer is adapted from this [stackoverflow post](https://stackoverflow.com/questions/31106189/create-a-simple-10-second-countdown).
-      - Code to turn seconds into 2 digit number when less than 10 is from this [stackoverflow post](https://stackoverflow.com/questions/3605214/javascript-add-leading-zeroes-to-date)
+      - Code to turn seconds into 2 digit number when less than 10 is from this [stackoverflow post](https://stackoverflow.com/questions/3605214/javascript-add-leading-zeroes-to-date).
       ![seconds in 2 digits](documentation/credit/two_digitseconds.png)

     - **Sounds**
-      - Playing sound with jquery was taken from this [medium blogpost](https://medium.com/@ericschwartz7/adding-audio-to-your-app-with-jquery-fa96b99dfa97)
+      - Playing sound with jquery was taken from this [medium blogpost](https://medium.com/@ericschwartz7/adding-audio-to-your-app-with-jquery-fa96b99dfa97).

     - **Trigger event on input**
-      - The function to trigger adding best score to leadboard is from [this stack overflow post](https://stackoverflow.com/questions/14042193/how-to-trigger-an-event-in-input-text-after-i-stop-typing-writing)
+      - The function to trigger adding best score to leadboard is from [this stack overflow post](https://stackoverflow.com/questions/14042193/how-to-trigger-an-event-in-input-text-after-i-stop-typing-writing).
         ![trigger event on input](documentation/credit/trigger_event_input.png)

     - **Additional**
-      - How to to create an array of definitions from api results used [jquery documentation](https://api.jquery.com/jquery.map/)
+      - How to to create an array of definitions from api results used [jquery documentation](https://api.jquery.com/jquery.map/).
-      - Solution to target toggled elements was found in [stack overflow post](https://stackoverflow.com/questions/1616006/jquery-select-all-br-with-displaynone/15373670)
+      - Solution to target toggled elements was found in [stack overflow post](https://stackoverflow.com/questions/1616006/jquery-select-all-br-with-displaynone/15373670).

 - ## **Content**